hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2019-06-10-multicourse-hub-course-groups-now-available/item.md

 ===

 ![MultiCourse Hub with Groups Course List](multicoursegroups-courselist.png)
-Figure 2 - MultiCourse Hub with Groups Course List (courses can also be not shown)
+Figure 2 - MultiCourse Hub with Groups Course List (courses can also be not listed)

 ![MultiCourse Hub with Groups synchronized to a GitHub Repository](multicoursegroups-github.png)
 Figure 3 - MultiCourse Hub with Groups synchronized to a GitHub Repository